Govt seeks comments on proposed changes to insolvency law | Law-Order

 The amendments have been proposed by the Insolvency Law Committee (ILC).
 The comments have been sought till January 13, 2022.

-According to a communication, changes have been proposed to enable a swift admission process, streamline provisions pertaining to avoidable transactions and wrongful trading and norms relating to time period for approval of resolution plans.
+According to a public notice, changes have been proposed to enable a swift admission process, streamline provisions pertaining to avoidable transactions and wrongful trading and norms relating to the time period for approval of resolution plans.

 The Insolvency and Bankruptcy Code (IBC) came into force in 2016 and has already undergone various amendments.